yuna611d/GrepExtension/README.md

 ## Configuration

+### grep2file.exclude

-### Exclude files which have specified extensions
+You can exclude files which have specified extensions.

+### grep2file.outputFileName

+You can change output file name.

+### grep2file.outputContentFormat

+You can opt following format.

+* txt: default format

+* csv: csv format

-* grep2file.exclude
+* tsv: tsv format

+### grep2file.outputTitle

+You can opt following options.

+* true: output title which is grep configuration

+* false: hide title which is grep configuration